argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 - In the dataset guidelines: this is added as an argument when you create your dataset in the Python SDK (see [below](#configure-the-dataset)).
 It will appear in the dataset settings in the UI.
 - As question descriptions: these are added as an argument when you create questions in the Python SDK (see [above](#define-questions)).
 This text will appear in a tooltip next to the question in the UI.

-It is good practice to use at least the dataset guidelines, if not both methods.
+It is good practice to use at least the dataset guidelines if not both methods.
 Question descriptions should be short and provide context to a specific question.
 They can be a summary of the guidelines to that question, but often times that is not sufficient to align the whole annotation team.
 In the guidelines, you can include a description of the project, details on how to answer each question with examples, instructions on when to discard a record, etc.

 ## Configure the dataset